seanritner/codePractice/machineLearning/notes.md

 - How Decision Tree Works?
 Beginners Guide
 - Decision Tree Classification Clearly Explained!
 - Decision Tree 1: how it works

+## Python Scripts

+To run the script, you would typically use a Python environment like Jupyter Notebook, Google Colab, or a local Python installation on your computer.
+Here's a step-by-step guide:
+- **Install Python:** If you haven't already, install Python on your computer.
+You can download it from the official Python website.
+- **Install necessary libraries:** You'll need to install the scikit-learn library, which contains the tools necessary for machine learning.
+You can do this using pip, Python's package installer.
+Open your command line and type pip install scikit-learn.
+- **Run the script:** Copy the script into a Python file (a text file with the extension .py, like iris.py), and run it using a Python interpreter.
+If you're using the command line, navigate to the folder containing your Python file and type python iris.py.
+The script will print the accuracy of the model to the console.
+This is a measure of how well the model is performing, with 1.0 being perfect accuracy.
+As for your second question, no, the machine learning model does not require GUI input.
+The model learns from the data you provide it (in this case, the Iris dataset), and makes predictions based on that data.
+All of this can be done in the command line or a text-based Python environment.
+However, if you want to create a more interactive experience, you could build a GUI that allows you to input different parameters, choose different models, and visualize the results.